CampbellAlexander/Froggo/README.md

 coming from).

 # Game Model
-The game consist of a 3D frog model in a 3D swamp being chased by a 3D bird model while it collects flies.
+The game consists of a 3D frog model in a 3D swamp being chased by a 3D bird model while it collects flies.
 The game makes use of colliders to prevent the frog from leaving the swamp, for the enemy